geraldchecka/buyingiq-in-react/README.md

-# Belong Co UI Example
+# Buying IQ Mobile page in React and Flux
-Belong Co UI Example using React and Flux
+<a href="http://buyingiq.com">Buying IQ</a> is an e-commerce store.
+I tried to re-create its <a href="http://buyingiq.com/s/mobiles">mobile sales</a> page using React and Flux.

 ### Instructions
 Node and NPM are pre-requisites